 Other suggestions include rubbing a thin coat of white vegetable shortening on the work surface and your hands before rolling out the fondant, but I’ve always just used my dusting pouch filled with equal parts confectioner’s sugar and cornstarch to prevent the rolled out fondant from sticking to the work surface.

 If you have never worked with fondant before, I would suggest buying a cheap package of fondant (that’s where the Wilton brand comes in handy) simply to get a feel for the texture and its properties.
 Working with fondant takes time and patience, but with practice, you can do some pretty cool things.
-See the Cake Journal blog for all of my favorite fondant tutorials.
 Happy (Fondant) Friday!

 - Non-stick cooking spray or shortening